Massage Types

 Infant Massage

-Benefits specifc to infant/toddlers include:
+Benefits specific to infant/toddlers include:

 - promote sleep